eriksquires/VaesSubgroups/README.md

-# Git Repository
+# Analysis of ME/CFS Patient Clusters in Vaes Data Reveals Distinct Subgroups

-The code here is all of the code needed to generate my research paper: [**Analysis of ME/CFS Patient Clusters in Vaes Data Reveals Distinct Subgroups**](https://github.com/eriksquires/VaesSubgroups/blob/main/docs/VaesSubgroups.pdf).
-[This is also online as a preprint](https://www.preprints.org/manuscript/202509.1179)
+The code here is all of the code needed to generate my research paper [which is also online as a preprint](https://www.preprints.org/manuscript/202509.1179)

 Before you can generate the PDF you'll need to run (in order):